 Select modification states.
 States are custom actions that you can use to determine whether the modification is displayed to the visitor.
 For example, you can determine that the modification is only displayed to visitors that are logged in, or visitors using a specific language version of the site.

-For more information, see Feature: Custom action.
+For more information, see Custom actions.

 Figure: Audience settings